open/close all folders

 - Riftwar Cycle: A bear went on a rampage because it had an arrowhead stuck in it.
 The arrowhead was shown be made oddly or wrong, and its maker—also assumed to be the one who shot it, ended up wanted for murder—specifically of those the bear had killed in its rampage.

-- In The Silmarillion, Carcharoth ate the hand of Beren for a snack, which caused him to go on a mindless rampage, though he was already evil and violent to begin with.
+- In The Silmarillion, Carcharoth was already evil and violent to begin with when he ate the hand of Beren, which caused him to go on a mindless rampage - probably because the hand in question was holding a silmaril at the time, meaning that Carcharoth's guts were engulfed in constant burning agony.
 Possibly one of the most extreme examples of this trope—both in terms of deadliness of rampage and the pain.

 - In Dino Attack RPG, Rex's only tamed Mutant T-Rex, Maw, suddenly went on a maddened rampage and, in the process, nearly killed Dino Attack Team's founding members.
 When Rex was finally able to calm Maw down, he discovered that the T-Rex had been stabbed in the foot by Sam Sinister.

-- Mass Effect: The Rachni are wreaking havoc on the research station on Noveria.
-It turns out this is because they are separated from their mother.
+- Mass Effect: The rachni are wreaking havoc on the research station on Noveria.
+It turns out this is because they are separated from their mother, causing them to become mindless and violent.
+The original Rachni Wars were also a result of this: the rachni are normally a peaceful species, but the Reapers made a "sour, yellow note" that caused the rachni to viciously attack the salarians and asari.

 - An episode of Doug, with the eponymous character posing as his superhero persona Quailman, involved a giant monster created by Dr. Rubbersuit called Klotzilla that was rampaging throughout the city.
 Quailman then discovered that said monster had a thorn stuck in his foot and removes the thorn, helping Klotzilla from the pain he was in.